 2. Avoid eating sugary foods

 Consuming sugar suppresses the immune system by destroying the germ-killing ability of white blood cells for up to five hours after ingestion.
-It also interferes with transport of vitamin C, one of the most important nutrients for healthy immune function.
+It also interferes with the transport of vitamin C, one of the most important nutrients for healthy immune function.
 Plus, sugar is a source of empty calories—it doesn’t provide any nutrients to help the body fight off illness.